gdcutting/SOCEconModel.github.io/README.md

-# Self-Organized Criticality Economics Model
+# Self-Organized Criticality Economic Model
 An Agent-Based Model, using mesa for Python, which implements a self-organized criticality (SOC) mechanism

 ## Summary